jerry9871/CausalLinkSim/README.md

 - Space density gradient causes the particles to move towards the denser space.
 Acceleration makes the object to experience more space gradient in the direction of accleration.
 This is the alternate explanation for the Einstein's equivalence principle.
 - Dark matter and dark energy are apparent and the observed effects stems from misunderstandings of how inertia and gravity works.

-### Super super wild and nice to get: QUANTUM MECHANICS
+### Super wild and nice to get: QUANTUM MECHANICS

 - The particle is not a point, but a potentiality for interaction.
-Causal link is as fundamental as the particle itself.
+Causal link is as fundamental as the particle itself, or more.
 - Spacetime is a container where the particles can be observed, possibly emerging from the quantum substrate where also the causal links live.
 - Transactional interpretation of quantum mechanics ?
 - Do the quanta traveling across causal links cause the quantization in spacetime we observe ?
 - Pure speculation: Universe "optimizes" the interaction between particles, so irrelevant causal links are not evaluated.
 We invented wave functions and Schrodinger equation - to describe the potentiality, but it is just another confusing mathematical abstraction.
 When the universe's substrate is forced to establish a causal link from one enclosed system to another, this is what we call observation and when wave function collapse happens.

+---

+## Achievemnts

+[*] SPECIAL RELATIVITY, ELECTROMAGNETISM
+[ ] INERTIA
+[ ] GRAVITY
+[ ] QUANTUM MECHANICS

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Author

+**Name:** Jaromir Dvorak
+**Email:** jery9871@gmail.com

+---

+## Acknowledgements

+**Channels and podcasts:** Independent Physics, Dialect, Chris The Brain, Curt Jaimungal, Vsauce, Veritasium, 3Blue1Brown, Kurzgesagt, PBS Space Time
+**Current physicists:** Sabine Hossenfelder, Roger Penrose, Brian Greene, Ruth Kastner, Jacob Barandes